 Indirect Transfer Partners

-In many cases it is possible to transfer to an airline or hotel program in order to then transfer from that program to another program.
-In some cases this can be a great deal.
-In other cases it’s just cool to think about the possibilities even though the value may be poor (such as transferring indirectly to Hilton at a 1 to 2 ratio)
+In some cases it is possible to transfer to an airline or hotel program in order to then transfer from that program to another program.
+In most cases this is a bad deal, but it’s cool to think about the possibilities.

 |Transfer First To